ivan-hc/AM/docs/guides-and-tutorials/install.md

 ...note that sandboxing only works for AppImages using Aisap/Bubblewrap (see "[Sandboxing](./sandbox.md)"), for other programs it will not work.

-However, **it is recommended to use the `-i --sandbox` combination only if you have local and custom scripts to install.**
+NOTE, **it is recommended to use the `-i --sandbox` combination only if you have local and custom scripts to install.**

 If you rely on the AppImages listed in the "AM" database, use the `-ia --sandbox` combination or even better `-ias` (Install AppImage & Sandox).